Robust Hyperbolic Learning with Curvature-Aware Optimization

-\paragraph{Riemannian AdamW Optimizer} Recent works, especially with transformers, rely on the AdamW optimizer proposed by \citet{loshchilov2019decoupled} for training.
-As of current, there is no established Riemannian variant of this optimizer.
-We attempt to derive AdamW for the Lorentz manifold and argue a similar approach could be generalized for the Poincaré ball.
-The main difference between AdamW and Adam is the direct weight regularization which is more difficult to perform in the Lorentz space given the lack of an intuitive subtraction operation on the manifold.
-To resolve this, we model the regularized parameter instead as a weighted centroid with the origin.
-The regularization schema becomes:
+\paragraph{Riemannian AdamW} In the following, we derive AdamW for the Lorentz manifold and suggest its extension to the Poincaré ball.
+The key difference between AdamW and Riemannian Adam lies in direct weight regularization, which is challenging in Lorentz space due to the lack of an intuitive subtraction operation.
+One option would be following the exponential mapping and retraction typically used for the optimization step.
+However we propose a simpler operation that reduces the need for expensive and less stable parallel transport operations.
+Specifically, we re-frame parameter regularization in AdamW as a weighted centroid with the origin